mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 Q: I have `Error from server (InternalError): error when creating "letsencrypt.yaml": Internal error occurred: failed calling webhook "webhook.cert-manager.io": failed to call webhook: Post "https://cert-manager-webhook.cert-manager.svc:443/mutate?timeout=10s": dial tcp 10.152.183.130:443: connect: connection refused`

 A: If you just installed cert-manager addon, it may still be initializing/downloading images for pods.
 For me, the issue resolved itself in a minute or two.
 If that doesn't work, try to [completely uninstall cert-manager](https://cert-manager.io/v1.2-docs/installation/uninstall/kubernetes/).

 Q: The secret name has 5 alphanumeric characters appended in Kubernetes Dashboard (e.g. `v-herd-eu-ingress-tls-reya6` instead of `v-herd-eu-ingress-tls`)

 A: cert-manager is in the process of refreshing that secret.
-Wait a bit; check the pods list to find the certbot running.
+Wait a bit; check the pods list for `cm-acme-http-solver` to find the certbot running.
 Once certbot is done, it will rename the secret back to `v-herd-eu-ingress-tls`.
 If that doesn't help, cert-manager could be stuck.
 Try completely uninstalling cert-manager.